md-julhas/fishLedger/README.md

-# 🐟 Fish Wholesale App
+# 🐟 FishLedger

-A **vanilla JavaScript application** built to digitalize and simplify fish sales management for wholesalers and fishing boat owners.
+A **Vanilla JavaScript Application** built to digitalize and simplify fish sales management for wholesalers and fishing boat owners.
 Traditionally, sellers rely on **pen and paper** to record fish container prices, calculate totals, and distribute profits.
 This app automates the entire process, saving valuable time and reducing manual errors.

 ---